Better Never to Have Been: Critical reception

 In 2013, Benatar responded to critics of the book in the paper "Still Better Never to Have Been: A Reply to (More of) My Critics".

 Publication history

 Better Never to Have Been was published on 12 October 2006 by Oxford University Press.
-The book has been translated into Czech, Japanese, Turkish, Italian, Korean, and Polish, with a Chinese translation forthcoming.
+The book has been translated into Czech, Japanese, Turkish, Italian, Korean, Polish, and Chinese.
 An audiobook version narrated by Dennis Kleinman was published on 24 January 2023 by Tantor Media.

 In popular culture

 The creator of True Detective, Nic Pizzolatto, has cited Better Never to Have Been as an influence on the creation of the character Rust Cohle.